 I’m probably one of last people on the internet who is trying out the whole “salads in jars” concept.
 Just call me stubborn.
 I mean, sure, I always thought they were cute.
 But what does cute mean?
 Homemade bath soaps in jars are cute, but that doesn’t mean I’m ever going to get past pinning them (along with 1001 other cute, crafty ideas).

 I also thought they were a bit gimmicky and didn’t pay them much mind until I heard people on the Low Carb Zen page sing their praises.
 Whaaaa?
 They keep the salad fresher, longer?
 They allow planning ahead, easy transport (which doesn’t apply to a work-at-home chick like me, but still a plus), and they are super-duper convenient?
 They make it easier and more fun to eat healthy?

 Actually, salad spinners are another one of those ideas I didn’t quite get.
 They just seemed silly to me–what, you need a gadget to mix things up?
 I have utensils.
 Of course, I learned that’s not what the spinner actually does.
 It removes moisture–faster, more efficiently and more effectively than just draining.
-So not to give the salad spinner an easy time, I actually bought marked-down lettuce!
-Living dangerously, huh?
-If the spinner is to help to extend the life of the salads, it will have to do it on it’s own merits!
-(I also discovered the salad spinner was great for drying out the cauliflower and spinach I was using elsewhere in my dinner, but that’s a whole different topic.)
+I also discovered the salad spinner was great for drying out the cauliflower and spinach I was using elsewhere in my dinner, but that’s a whole different topic.

 I proceeded to make an absolute mess of the kitchen while I assembled six salads in six jars.
 I ate them spaced out over several days to judge the freshness.
 And you know what?
 It works!